Harry Shillington: Club career

+Melbourne City

 Shillington joined the Melbourne City Academy in 2017 at the age of 12 and signed his first professional contract with the club in July 2024.
 Shillington made his club debut in the 2023 Australia Cup against North Eastern MetroStars in the quarter-finals.
+He would later make his AFC Champions League Elite debut on 16 September 2025 followed up by his A-League Men debut in the first round of the 2025-26 season against the Western Sydney Wanderers on 18 October 2025.
+On 4 June 2026 it would be announced that Shillington would leave Melbourne City.

+Melbourne Victory

+After his departure from Melbourne City, Shillington joined local rivals, Melbourne Victory, on 5 July 2026, signing a two-year deal with the club.

 International career

 Shillington has represented Australia at the under-20 level.